eecs581comrades/battleship/README.md

 - run /scripts/start.sh
   - this script will start the server and two clients, allowing you to play a game locally
   - for online play, see the instructions below

+## Gameplay
+- The game is played by two players, each with their own game board.
+  - if single player is selected, the player will play against a computer opponent
+- Players place their ships on their board by clicking on the desired location.
+The ship rotation may be selected by clicking the rotate button prior to placing the ship.
+- Once all ships are placed, players take turns selecting a location on the opponent's board to fire upon.
+- The standard shot is a single shot, but players may choose to use a spread shot, which fires a 3x3 grid of shots.
+  - Only 3 spread shots are available per game.
+- The game continues until one player has sunk all of the opponent's ships.
+- The game will display a message when the game is over, and the players may choose to play again or exit the game.

 [//]: # (---)